Updated on by

 I really like the compact size of the Spyker P20-5010.
 It is small enough to get in and around objects in a smaller yard, but still a very well made product.

-The Spyker brand makes man commercial grade lawn care products.
-The P20-5010 broadcast spreader lives up to the expectations.
+The Spyker brand makes man commercial grade lawn products.
+The P20-5010 spreader lives up to the expectations.

 If you need a pro grade spreader with a smaller hopper, you should strongly consider this model.
 It is a little on the expensive side, but you are getting a great machine.

 After researching (and using) a lot of different spreaders, my choice for most homeowners is the Earthway 2150.
-For the price, it’s tough to beat this model.
+For the price, it’s very versatile and tough to beat this model.

 If budget isn’t an object, I would buy the Lesco 101186.
 It is the best money can buy in my opinion, but probably overkill for the average homeowner.